InputBlackBoxOutput/DEncryptor/README.md

 Run <code>DEncryptor.exe</code> and enter relevant information when prompted.

 ### Using in the non-interactive mode
-To encrypt a file using default settings:
+To encrypt a file using four-level envelope:

-<code> DEncryptor.exe -e Filename.ext </code>
+<code> DEncryptor.exe -e Filename.ext -c E </code>

-To decrypt a file encrypted using default settings:
+To decrypt a file encrypted using four-level envelope:

-<code> DEncryptor.exe -d Filename.ext </code>
+<code> DEncryptor.exe -d Filename.ext -c E</code>

 #### Options available in the non-interactive mode:
 <dl>